 - Ability to carry out duties under supervision

 - Ability to work as a team member

 How to Apply

-All applications must be submitted via the Garvan Careers site via the link below.
+All applications must be submitted via Garvan's Careers site via the link below.
 Applications from other sites/channels will unfortunately not be considered.

 - Copies of relevant qualifications / academic transcripts

-As we will be reviewing applications as they are received, we encourage you to submit yours as soon as possible.
+This position will remain open until 7 October 2018.
+We are reviewing applications as they are received, as such candidates are encouraged to submit their application as soon as possible.